пʼятниця, 20 лютого 2026 р.

 Дописати коментар

-Take-home assignment for the 12th of March
+Take-home assignment for the 5th of May

 Work on different tasks on Puzzle English EVERY DAY!!! https://puzzle-english.com/ 1.
-Work on the grammar and patterns below https://sumb...
+Learn the vocab Part 11-13 https://sumbootcamp.bl...